-Babysitting is a great way to get experience working with small children – not to mention a fun way to make some extra money!
-But remember, when parents trust you with their growing family, it’s a big responsibility.
-Before you accept your first babysitting job, check out these do’s and don’ts, and go into your first gig confident that you’re prepared for anything:DO's
+Babysitting is a great way to get experience working with small children — not to mention a fun way to make some extra cash!
+But remember, when parents trust you with their growing family, it’s serious business.
+Before you accept your first babysitting job, check out these key safety tips and go into your first gig with confidence.

 - Get the parent’s expectations — time, dates, pay, special instructions, etc.

-- Write down all the emergency information you need before the parents leave.
+- Write down all the emergency contact information you need before the parents leave.

-- Learn about the children’s food and drug allergies.
+- Learn about and understand the kid’s food restrictions and drug allergies.

-- Meet the family pets and learn how they interact with the kids you’re watching.
+- Greet the family pets and learn how they interact with the kids you’re watching.

 - Lock the doors and windows after the parents leave.